In Our Community

 - Volunteers worked on over 200 different projects.

-- Staff who could not leave the office participated in a variety of on-site projects, including making lunches for Shepherd's Table, a homeless shelter, and making cards for children at a local hospital.
+- Staff who could not leave the office participated in a variety of on-site projects, including making lunches for homeless shelters and making cards for children at a local hospital.

 Discovery Impact: Rebuilding Alabama